yseulthb/yseulthb/README.md

 I like sharing tips on Open Science and introducing Deep Learning concepts to biologists not familiar with it yet.
 I also love the Slow Science philosophy that sees academia as part of an ecosystem.
 You can find more about this on this page: [Slow Science](https://yseulthb.github.io/slowscience/).

-I am always open for collaborations, discussions, soul-searching and/or fun questions, or anything else.
-Feel free to [reach out](yseulthb@gmail.com)!

 You can find more information on my [website](https://yseulthb.github.io/).

 #### Find me elsewhere